SurVaxM

 Multiple Myeloma:

-A Phase I clinical trial evaluating SurVaxM in combination with REVLIMID®(lenalidomide) as a maintenance therapy for adults with multiple myeloma has been initiated with support from Celgene (marketer of REVLIMID®).
+A Phase I clinical trial evaluating SurVaxM in combination with lenalidomide as a maintenance therapy for adults with multiple myeloma has recently completed.
 Please visit the Clinical Trials page for more information.

 Neuroendocrine Tumors (NET)